5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/Robot/{id}
-Modify an existing robot entity.
+Modify an existing Robot entity.

 Param:

-* id - provide the guid id for the desired robot entity to be modified ex.
+* id - provide the guid id for the desired Robot entity to be modified ex.
 1f095f82-3e19-4952-b000-886a94d3b416.

 ```json
 {